Fifty years on, why doesn’t Turin reminisce about its starring role in

 Even Turin’s iconic Mole Antonelliana, a beautiful and very distinct nineteenth century building originally designed to be a synagogue but now houses Italy’s National Museum of Cinema, appears to make no reference to The Italian Job whatsoever – certainly not when I’ve visited it – not even in its section dedicated to movies filmed in Turin itself!
 So, why is this the case?

 As well as being a firm favourite with Mini Cooper enthusiasts, The Italian Job is also particularly popular with England football fans as it makes numerous references to the beautiful game and glows in the pride of England being the then reigning World Cup champions (the movie was made shortly after England’s only success to date back in 1966).
-With the latest World Cup tournament taking place in Russia this summer, no doubt The Italian Job will be streamed and watched far more often than usual in Britain during the next few weeks, if only to reminisce over a time when we were the champions (I’ve been told on good authority that it is unlikely we are going to win it again this year).
+With the latest World Cup tournament taking place in Russia, no doubt The Italian Job will be streamed and watched far more often than usual in Britain during the next few weeks, if only to reminisce over a time when we were the champions.
 Although we are now generally far better behaved, it is understandable that others may not want to associate themselves with our past laddish football culture, and this maybe one reason why Turin has stayed relatively quiet about its role in The Italian Job.

 More obviously, The Italian Job is a typically British movie, where the Brits trick, foil and triumph over their enemy, in this case the Italians.
 The portrayal of Italians in the movie is also admittedly not the most flattering with endless caricatures of Mafia mobsters, bumbling police officers and rotund middle-aged housewives.
 So, not wanting to celebrate a movie that generally ridicules its own nation and people could possibly be another reason.